-This is why River Action has launched a new ‘Give Us Back Our Rivers’ campaign with a petition calling for immediate restoration of environmental protection budgets in both England and Wales to reinstate monitoring, inspection and enforcement capabilities so they can once again protect our rivers as they are supposed to!
-Show your support for the campaign and sign the petition here.
+In 2021, River Action launched a new ‘Give Us Back Our Rivers’ campaign with a petition calling for immediate restoration of environmental protection budgets in both England and Wales.
+Calling to reinstate monitoring, inspection and enforcement capabilities so they can once again protect our rivers as they are supposed to!

 Our rivers are flooded repeatedly with human sewage.
 In England, water companies released untreated human waste directly into our waterways for a total of more than three million hours in 2020 alone; in Wales last year, there were 100,000 sewage spills into rivers from more than 2000 plants spread across the country.